 A water softener is effective in removing dissolved forms of iron & manganese and hard water minerals.
 To remove particulate iron or manganese, a cartridge filter with proper micron rating will be effective.
 Depending on the specific situation, this could require a series of filters with different size micron ratings to handle heavier levels in the water.
 Selecting the appropriate micron rating and style of filter can be determined by a water treatment professional based on water test results and other symptoms.
 For more on Iron and Manganese, see articles in Water Technology Magazine at the following link: http://publications/.

 OTHER AFFECTS OF IRON, MANGANESE & HARD WATER

 Hard water affects include corrosion and scaling inside pipes, major staining throughout the home’s showers, bathtubs, and sinks and destruction of hot water heaters way ahead of their useful life (scale build-up inside hot water heaters can insulate the temperature sensor inside the tank causing them to work much harder to bring the temperature up to the set level).
 Iron and manganese in water can create rusty or black/brown staining and corrosion in the home as well.
 For more on hard water, see hard water usgs.

 For those using their well water for outside lawn irrigation, iron and manganese can cause major staining of outside walkways, house siding and anyplace the water touches.
 See the link at http://lawn-irrigation/.

-Having a water test performed is a mandatory first step in the process of improving your water quality.
-Without a test and analysis, the most appropriate type of water softener or other water filtration system cannot be determined.
+Having a water test performed is a necessary first step in the process of improving your water quality.
 For more on water testing, see the link at http://water-testing/.